Publication

 4.2.
 Where the complaint is upheld, either in part or in full, the NSHCS will communicate the reason(s) for the decision to the complainant and outline any actions that may be taken by the NSHCS to remedy the complaint and/or prevent a recurrence of the issues that led to the complaint.

 4.3.
-Where the complaint is rejected, the NSHCS will communicate the reason(s) for the decision to the complainant.
+Where the complaint is not upheld, the NSHCS will communicate the reason(s) for the decision to the complainant.

 4.4.
 Where the complaint is withdrawn, the NSHCS will close the complaint and communicate this to the complainant.
 The NSHCS reserves the right to continue to act upon the information received from the withdrawn complaint where it feels there is a justification to do so, such as to identify any actions that may be taken by the NSHCS to prevent a recurrence of the issues that led to the complaint.